 Unified Patent Court

-The UPC is now expected to open and the first unitary patents expected to be granted in 2018.
-When it opens the UPC will have jurisdiction not only over new unitary patents but also over existing European patents which have not been opted out of its jurisdiction.
-Despite the delays, businesses should continue with their preparations for the UPC and, in particular, should consider their future patent filing and litigation strategies in light of the UPC’s forthcoming arrival.
+When it opens the UPC will have jurisdiction not only over new Unitary Patents but also over existing European patents which have not been opted out of its jurisdiction.
+Despite the delays, businesses should continue with their preparations for the UPC and, in particular, should consider their future patent filing and litigation strategies in light of the UPC’s expected arrival.

 Provisional application phase

-The Preparatory Committee of the UPC announced in June 2017 that the timetable for the start of the provisional application phase, previously planned for May 2017, has been delayed.
-This is because some Member States still need to agree to be bound by the Protocol on Provisional Application (PPA).
-The provisional application phase is a period of six months during which practical preparations for the opening of the UPC, including the recruitment of judges and court staff, and testing the IT and case management systems, can be completed.
+Assuming the outcome of the challenge pending before the German Constitutional Court is in favour of the UPC, the next stage will be the Provisional Application Phase.
+The Provisional Application Phase is a period of six months during which practical preparations for the opening of the UPC, including the recruitment of judges and court staff, and testing the IT and case management systems, can be completed.
 The phase also includes a sunrise period that begins three months before the UPC opens for business and during which it will be possible for patentees to request that any of their existing European Patents be opted out of the new UPC system.

 This document (and any information accessed through links in this document) is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.